19h/caution.js/README.md

 This defines a secure JavaScript module loader with an [AMD-compatible API](https://github.com/amdjs/amdjs-api/blob/master/AMD.md).
 It sets up a `define()` function, as well as the `caution` module.

-Loaded scripts are checked against a list of valid SHA-256 hashes.
-The `caution` module can also generate HTML-page `data:` URLs for creating secure-boot web-apps, containing the `define()` and enough logic to verify loaded modules using SHA-256.
+Loaded scripts are checked against a list of SHA-256 hashes (or  other validity criteria you define).
+The `caution` module can also generate HTML-page `data:` URLs for creating secure-boot web-apps, containing `define()` and a set of SHA-256 hashes for the initial scripts.

+The `define()` function and `caution` module don't include automatic fetching, as unless you explicitly load a module it has no way to identify a secure version.
+However, using `caution.missingModules()` and `caution.addSafe()` you can define automatic-fetching logic with custom security criteria (e.g. public-key signatures).

 ## `define()`

 The `define()` function follows the [Asynchronous Module Definition](https://github.com/amdjs/amdjs-api/blob/master/AMD.md) spec.

-However, it performs **no automatic fetching** due to the security model of the module loader.
-The `caution` module provides hooks (see `caution.pending()`), so you can write your own automatic-fetching logic as a separate module.

 The value of `define.amd` is `{caution: VERSION}`, where VERSION is the version of the `caution` module used to generate it.